Spoilert- Optimizing food management to minimize waste

 Key Takaways

-- I could improve the interactions and flows to make the experience feel smoother and more intuitive.
+1. Improve the interactions and flows to make the user experience feel smoother by reducing clicks and adding screen readers to facilitate accessibility.

-- I’d refine the UI further to ensure clarity, consistency, and accessibility.With more time, I’d develop a higher-fidelity prototype to better demonstrate the full user journey
+2. Refine the UI further to ensure clarity, consistency, I would love to work with a developer for the higher-fidelity prototype to better demonstrate the full user journey.

 Let's Connect